XMAMan/SmallSI/readme.md

 float positionBias = s.InvDt * System.Math.Max(0, c.Depth - s.AllowedPenetration);
 ```

 The next think is the PositionalCorrectionRate.
-Imagine there is a there is a ball-stack.
+Imagine there is a ball-stack.
 If you use a PositionalCorrectionRate from 1 the ground will push the lower ball upwards into the upper ball and this will give the upper ball a impulse upwards so that he is thrown away.
 If the PositionalCorrectionRate is instead 0.2 then the correction will take place several time steps and in this case the ball stack stands calm.
 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/PositionalCorrectionRate.png" width="330" height="264" />